estr3llas/ocamba/README.md

   (preprocess (pps ocamba))
 )

-; Optionally, to see the transformed code after invoking "dune build", use:
+; Optionally you can see the transformed code after invoking "dune build", use:
 ; (flags :standard -source)
 ```

 # Usage

-Usage is exemplified in this project's [main.ml](https://github.com/estr3llas/ocamba/blob/main/bin/main.ml).
+Usage is exemplified within this project's [main.ml](https://github.com/estr3llas/ocamba/blob/main/bin/main.ml).

-The extension structure is the following:
+The extension's structure follows:

 `%mba [{N}, {E}]`

-Where `N` controls the recursion depth of the transformations, and `E` is the expression to be transformed.
+Where `{N}` controls the recursion depth of the transformations, and `{E}` is the expression to be transformed.

 # Example